david-drew/OpenVINO-Custom-Layers/2019.r1.0/README.md

 The Model Extension Generator will start in interactive mode and prompt the user with questions about the custom layer to be generated.
 Use the text between the []'s to answer each of the Model Extension Generator questions as follows:

 ```
- Please enter layer name:
+Enter layer name:
 [Cosh]

- Do you want to automatically parse all parameters from model file...
+Do you want to automatically parse all parameters from model file...(y/n)
 [n]

 Please enter all parameters in format
 ...
- When you finish please enter 'q'
+   Enter 'q' when finished:
 [q]

 Do you want to change any answer (y/n) ?
 [n]

- Please enter operation name:
- [Cosh]

- Please input all attributes that should be output in IR...
- ...
- When you finish enter 'q'
- [q]

- Please input all internal attributes for your operation...
- ...
- When you finish enter 'q'
- [q]
+Do you want to use layer name as operation name? (y/n)
+[y]

 Does your operation change shape? (y/n)
 [n]

 Do you want to change any answer (y/n) ?
 [n]

- Please enter operation name:
- [Cosh]

- Please enter all parameters in format
+Enter type and default value for parameters that will be read in IR in format
     ...
- When you finish please enter 'q'
+   Enter 'q' when finished:
 [q]

 Do you want to change any answer (y/n) ?
 [n]
 ```

  When complete, the outputted text will appear similar to the following:
 ```
 Stub file for TensorFlow Model Optimizer extractor is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/front/tf folder
-Stub file for Model Optimizer operation is in /home/<user>/cl_tutorial/cl_cosh/./user_mo_extensions/ops folder
+Stub file for Model Optimizer operation is in /home/<user>/cl_tutorial/cl_cosh/user_mo_extensions/ops folder
-Stub files for Inference Engine CPU extension are in /home/<user>/cl_tutorial/cl_cosh/./user_ie_extensions/cpu folder
+Stub files for Inference Engine CPU extension are in /home/<user>/cl_tutorial/cl_cosh/user_ie_extensions/cpu folder
-Stub files for Inference Engine GPU extension are in /home/<user>/cl_tutorial/cl_cosh/./user_ie_extensions/gpu folder
+Stub files for Inference Engine GPU extension are in /home/<user>/cl_tutorial/cl_cosh/user_ie_extensions/gpu folder
 ```

-Stubs (template) files that may need to be edited have just been created in the following locations:
+Stub (template) files that may need to be edited have just been created in the following locations:

 - $CLWS/cl_cos/user_mo_extensions/ops